Lindt8/PHITS-Tools/paper.md

 (such as activity, decay heat, decay gamma-ray emission spectra, and more) as a function of time for any arbitrary irradiation schedule from any radiation source.

-The modules presented here automate the time-consuming task of extracting the numerical results and metadata from PHITS/DCHAIN simulations and organizes them into a standardized format, easing and expediting further practical real-world analyses.
+The package presented here automates the time-consuming task of extracting the numerical results and metadata from PHITS/DCHAIN simulations and organizes them into a standardized format, easing and expediting further practical real-world analyses.
-They also provide functions for some of the most common analyses one may wish to perform on simulation outputs.
+It also can automatically produce images of plotted tally outputs and provides functions for some of the most common analyses one may wish to perform on simulation outputs.

 # Statement of need

-`PHITS Tools` and `DCHAIN Tools` serve as an interface between the plaintext (and binary) outputs of the PHITS and DCHAIN codes and Python&mdash;greatly expediting further programmatic analyses, comparisons, and visualization&mdash;and provide some extra analysis tools.
+`PHITS Tools` (and its `DCHAIN Tools` submodule) serve as an interface between the plaintext (and binary) outputs of the PHITS and DCHAIN codes and Python&mdash;greatly expediting further programmatic analyses, comparisons, and visualization&mdash;and provide some extra analysis tools.
 The outputs of the PHITS code are, aside from the special binary "dump" files, plaintext files formatted